vercel/next.js/examples/with-shallow-routing/README.md

 # Shallow Routing Example

-With shallow routing, we could change the URL without actually running the `getInitialProps` every time you change the URL.
+With shallow routing, we could change the URL without actually running the `getServerSideProps` every time you change the URL.

 We do this passing the `shallow: true` option to `Router.push` or `Router.replace`.